 What influences and experiences contribute to the different outcomes for children during their first school years?
 And how can the likelihood of successful outcomes be increased?
 The Network on Successful Pathways through Middle Childhood was established to address these questions.
-This network builds on the work of a previous network on early childhood transitions; it focuses on children from the time they enter school until the early stirrings of adolescence.
+This network built on the work of a previous network on early childhood transitions; it focused on children from the time they enter school until the early stirrings of adolescence.

 Progress and Plans

 This network had three large-scale studies underway.
 The first of these, the MacArthur School Transition Study, was a follow-up to the Comprehensive Child Development Programs initiated by Congress.
 CCDP offered low-income, "multi-risk" families a wide range of services, from parent training and early childhood education to health care and housing assistance.
 The network's study focused on three CCDP communities and attempted to determine the characteristics, interventions, and other factors that promote school readiness and ongoing success in school.